echoEscape/form-designer/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to `your.email@example.com`.

 ---